 With all of our hands on her… and tears streaming from our eyes… the shot was injected into her vein.
 My heart sank.
 I was overwhelmed.
 I am a grown man and I cannot recall such an overwhelming feeling of sadness, regret and guilt.
 How could I have done this?
 Scenarios bounced throughout my head.
 Did I do this too soon?
 Did I wait too long?
 Does she understand?
 I cried.

-I live alone now.
-In Sandy’s last home.
+I live alone now, in Sandy’s last home.
 It’s a magnificent place.
 A unique piece of property nestled in the backwoods of Chilton County.
 A beautiful creek runs the property.
 History tells us this was Creek Indian territory.
 We’ve found the quartz arrowheads to prove it.
 It’s been a year and a half since Spirit Dog left us.

 One evening not long before Thanksgiving, I ran across an article on Indian Trail Marker Trees.
 A unique method in which American Indians would bend a sapling with straps and point toward important landmarks, trails or sources of food and water.
 The images of the trees… part nature, part man-made… are truly astonishing.
 They strongly resembled a tree on the north section of my 41 acres.
 I set off to investigate.

 I researched more and reached out to a man who founded an organization called the “Mountain Stewards”.
 The marker tree on my property was somewhat unique.
 The oak had a thick trunk that curved toward the West, almost appearing to be a dolphin jumping high out of the water.
-Growing from the “dolphin’s” back are two separate “trees” growing toward the sky, maybe 60’ tall.
+Growing from the dolphin’s back are two separate “trees” growing toward the sky, maybe 60’ tall.
 I photographed it, took video and measurements.
 I was also asked to give the GPS coordinates.
 I was quite shocked when the gentleman emailed me back.

 “Your tree isn’t a trail marker, it’s a grave marker.
 Go back and look for a second stone underneath the tree.
 There should be at least two stones representing graves under that tree.”
 I went back.
 There was second stone.
 This is an Indian Burial site.

-Most people might find it slightly unnerving to live in the middle of the wilderness amongst a burial site.
+Most people might find it slightly unnerving to live in the middle of the wilderness among a burial site.
 I have embraced it.
 Surely, they won’t mind me here.
 After all, no one could possibly respect or treasure this property more than me.
 I seldom pass a piece of paper or bottles that wash up from the creek without picking it up to add to my trash.
 It’s a mutual kind of understanding I feel.
 And part of me feels they are grateful that their legacy, heritage and graves have been recognized and respected.
 Then shortly after discovering the history behind the tree, and exactly one week before Thanksgiving, I was about to meet Spirit Dog for the second time.

 So, as I said, I’m a grown man.
 But I’m not too proud to admit that on occasion, I pass the time with a video game or two.
 Sure, I can pawn it off as “I own the gaming system for my sons to use”, but the truth is… it passes time in the fall and winter wilderness.
 Often, I prefer to lay head first on the floor… punching away at controller buttons… sometimes yelling… sometimes even cussing.
 The side porch door only feet from my gaming spot is 80% glass, allowing sunlight and nature to shine through.
 On this particular day however, as I was laying on the floor distracted, something else was about to shine through.

-Literally at the door, with his nose so close to door that it fogged the glass with every breath, stood a tired, frightened and wounded animal.
+Literally at the door, with his nose so close to the door that it fogged the glass with every breath, stood a tired, frightened and wounded animal.
 I was startled.
 I jumped to my feet and walked the mere 2 steps to the door and opened it.
 He walked in.
 He sniffed me.
 He laid down.
 He wanted to sleep.
 I was in awe.
 I walked to the mud room and fixed a bowl of water.
 He came… he drank.
 He went back to sleep.
 He left spots of blood on the carpet.
 I didn’t mind.

 A few phone calls and texted photos to neighbors and lengthy searches on lost pet sites yielded nothing.
 This creature literally appeared out of nowhere.
 My home is located deep in the woods.
 My mailbox is almost a mile from my doorstep.
 My neighbors have very protective hounds.
 No one had seen this dog before.
 No one recognized him.
 It’s almost as though he wandered up from the north end of my property… out of thin air.
 There was something about his eyes.
 Something so familiar.